20 Best sticker fonts for eye-catching decals (2026)

 6. Voneto

-This stunning font inspired by Roman letters would make a great water bottle sticker or a nice branded sticker for a fashion company.
-The ancient feel of the letters pairs well with modern, cute illustrations to create a striking contrast.
+This striking font, inspired by Roman letters, makes a great water bottle sticker or a branded sticker for a fashion label.
+The ancient feel of the letters pairs beautifully with modern, cute illustrations for contrast.
+Need one to pair with it?
+Browse our free illustration library.

 7. Chuten

-Another bold retro contender, Chuten, would make a stunning font for decals.
-The style mixes Art Nouveau and 1960s psychedelia, and this quirky font marries the two perfectly.
+Another bold retro contender, Chuten mixes Art Nouveau and 1960s psychedelia, and marries the two perfectly.
+It suits quirky, eye-catching designs where the lettering is the star.

 Sans serif fonts